5th April 2022

 - Is there any way I can clean my aligners other than brushing?

 Apart from brushing, you can also soak your aligners in a denture cleaning solution for additional cleaning along with using a sonic cleaner to help remove any plaque build up.

 Book a virtual consultation

-Now that you’ve got a better picture of what’s on offer here at our Tunbridge Wells dental practice, why not take the And that’s all there is to it.
+Now that you’ve got a better picture of what’s on offer here at dental practices in Tunbridge Wells and Brighton & Hove, why not take the and that’s all there is to it.
 Of course, there’s lots more advice about Invisalign on our blog, with regular posts on this leading dental treatment.
-If you’d like to know more about Invisalign braces, want to book a consultation with us, or you have questions about your treatment, get in touch with our team here in Tunbridge Wells or book a virtual consultation.
+If you’d like to know more about Invisalign braces, want to book a consultation with us, or you have questions about your treatment, get in touch with our friendly teams, find your local Town House Dental Practice.